How our 3 modules build on our leadership training curriculum.

 There comes a time when we need to have a difficult conversation in the workplace.
 This program will provide you with the knowledge and techniques required to have the critical conversations that you know you need to have.
 These kinds of conversations are never easy, but we need the skills to have them in order to consistently drive performance.

-The Performing Under Pressure: The Science of Emotional Intelligence program is a pre-requisite for Performing Under Pressure: The Three Conversations of Leadership.
-This program may be preceded by or followed by Performing Under Pressure: Doing Your Best When it Matters Most.
+The The Science of Emotional Intelligence program is a pre-requisite for Performing Under Pressure: The Three Conversations of Leadership.
+This program may be preceded by or followed by Performing Under Pressure.